gabigarc03/gabigarc03.github.io/_pages/resume.md

 * Collaborated with a team of instructors, TAs, and graders to improve the course

 **United Airlines**, Digital Technology Intern (June 2022 - September 2022)
-* Developed a proof of concept application for in-terminal airport kiosks
+- Developed application using Kotlin for in-terminal airport kiosks in collaboration with other developers
-* Collaborated with other interns on a case study project to advance United’s business strategy and presented it to the Digital Technology division
+- Collaborated with fellow interns on a case study project to advance United’s business strategy and presented it to the Digital Technology division
+- Developed a proof of concept application for the kiosks to better support visually impaired customers

 **International Thespian Festival**, Teaching Artist (June 2022)
 * Designed and taught "Take Out the Trash: Writing Badly to Write Well", a playwriting workshop